1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 Standard pump seals work by creating a thin lubricating film between the seal faces, preventing fluid from leaking along the shaft while minimizing friction and wear.

-While effective in many applications, standard seals are not always optimized for highly abrasive, viscous, or chemically aggressive fluids—conditions where Gorman Rupp seals excel.
+While effective in many applications, standard seals are not always optimized for highly abrasive, viscous, or chemically aggressive fluids—conditions where Gorman Rupp pump seals excel.

 Gorman Rupp Pump Seal vs Standard Pump Seals: Design, Performance & Durability Comparison